NASA-Planetary-Science/AmesCAP/tutorial/CAP_Install.md

     └── fort.11_0719  fort.11_0720  fort.11_0721  fort.11_0722  fort.11_0723
 ```

 You can now deactivate the virtual environment:

 ```bash
 (amesGCM3)>$ deactivate
 ```
-> If you encounter an issue during the download process, please verify the files availability on [the MCMC Data Portal](https://data.nas.nasa.gov/legacygcm/data_legacygcm.php) and try again later.
-You may also download the 10 files listed above manually.
+> If you encounter an issue during the download process or if the files are not 433Mb, please verify the files availability on [the MCMC Data Portal](https://data.nas.nasa.gov/legacygcm/data_legacygcm.php) and try again later.
+You can re-attempt to download specific files as follows: `MarsPull.py -id  ACTIVECLDS -f fort.11_0720 fort.11_0723` (make sure to navigate to the appropriate simulation directory first), or simply download the 10 files listed above manually from the website.

 and we'll see you **November 2, 2021** for the tutorial!